Anwar8/Blaze/README.md

 - Intricate customisable conditonal-solver-conditioner switcher that would change the solver and conditioner based on state of the matrix
 ## Ideas and thoughts
 - I can use Eigen3 as my BLAS and LAPACK library.
 It is covered in the EPCC [Modern C++ for Computational Scientists](https://youtube.com/playlist?list=PLB4tvLCynFjShf7VLy-1gL1g9RKDhAYfY) online course.
 It also appears to be quite performant as shown in their [benchmark page](http://eigen.tuxfamily.org/index.php?title=Benchmark).
 Please note that the benchmarks appear to be quite out of date (from 2011)!
-- It may be a good idea to create specialised `Blaze` types for integers and floating point numbers.
+- It may be a good idea to create specialised `XBlaze` types for integers and floating point numbers.
 For example, `Blazefloat` would be either a single, double, or quad precision floating point number.
 Likewise, there must be a `Blazeresidue` which is a floating point number that is of twice the precision as the typical `Blazefloat` and is used for calculating residues and errors.
 - Division between the geometric and material stiffenesses.
 If an element has geometric nonlinearity turned on, then the geometric stiffness matrix is calculated, perhaps **inplace** for the stiffness matrix.
 However, it may be necessary to separate the geometric and material stiffnesses in order to perform LBA analyses.
 - Does preconditioning with part of the geometric or material stiffness matrix help in convergence?
 What about preconditiong with the buckling Eigen Vector matrix?
 Does that help?
 - It is perhaps sensible that the first thing the program does is establish the global **distributed** matrices it needs to represent and solve the system.
 It can do that by checking the size of the local matrix contributed by the elements and also by checking the boundary conditions and how they change the number of rows and columns.